Film treatment

-A film treatment (or simply treatment) is a piece of prose, typically the step between scene cards (index cards) and the first draft of a screenplay for a motion picture, television program, or radio play.
+A film treatment (or simply treatment) is a piece of prose typically created during the development stage between scene cards (index cards) and the first draft of a screenplay for a motion picture or television program, or a script for a radio play.
 It is generally longer and more detailed than an outline (or one-page synopsis), and it may include details of directorial style that an outline omits.
 Treatments read like a short story, but are told in the present tense and describe events as they happen.
 A treatment may also be created in the process of adapting a novel, play, or other pre-existing work into a screenplay.

 Original draft treatment

 The original draft treatment is created during the writing process and is generally long and detailed.
 It consists of full-scene outlines put together.
 Usually there are between 30 and 80 standard letter size or A4 pages (Courier New 12 point), with an average of about 40 pages.
 For example, the draft treatment of The Terminator is 48 pages long.

 More elaborate forms of the draft treatment are the step outline and the scriptment.